rahulelex/set-up-ssh-key-for-bitbucket-on-ubuntu/README.md

 Replace "your_email@example.com" with your actual email address associated with your Bitbucket account.
 You can also choose a different filename and location for your SSH key if desired.

 #### Step 2.
 Add SSH key to your Bitbucket account:
 - Copy the contents of the public key file.
 On most systems, the public key file is located at `~/.ssh/id_rsa.pub`.
-If you are using docker container it is located at `/root/.ssh/id_rsa.pub`
+If you are using docker container it is located at `/root/.ssh/id_rsa.pub` , ( **Generate the SSH key id_rsa.pub if the file does not exist,** from [here](https://github.com/rahulelex/generate-ssh-public-key-id_rsa.pub))

 - In your Bitbucket account, go to "Settings" or "Account Settings" and look for the "SSH keys" or "SSH access keys" section.
 - Click on "Add key" or "Add SSH key" and paste the contents of your public key into the provided field.
 Give the key a descriptive label if you want.
 - Save the key.